Posts

 On the road in Kolkata in Dec 2021

 On the first day of our six day Kolkata sojourn, I was happy to see "NO REFUSAL" sign on the taxi.
-Four days on , I realised "NO REFUSAL" applied to the customer and not the taxi driver 😢😬😢😬 Local transport is a big pain point for once in a visitors.
+Four days on , I realised "NO REFUSAL" applied to the customer and not the taxi driver 😢😬😢😬 Local transport is a big pain point for touristy visitors like us.
 Autos ply only point to point with three passengers at the back and the fourth to driver's left on a extended seat.
 You can take shared auto from Tollygunge metro to Joka ( just short of IIMC ) but you need to change twice.
-Yhe autos would not budge a metre from their route.
+The autos would not budge even a foot from their route.
 Ola and Uber - minimum four cancellations if you are lucky.
 Average rate is Rs 40 plus per km minimum.
 Yellow taxi guys tell you a "take it or leave it" rate, a few budging a little.
 Ola / Uber guys would ring and ask where you are headed.
 If you say you would tell him only after boarding, he would straight away cancel the trip.
 I found a way out of this.
-Two / three cancellations on Uber/Ola ( it takes less than ten minutes-
+Two / three cancellations on Uber/Ola ( it takes less than ten...

 Lunch pranks at school